vanemily/vanemily/README.md

 Learning to capture and express what I experience, what I live, and what I feel - what affects me, what hurts and what motivates me.

-I explore, question, analyze, feel and create from where I am and with what I have. ❤️
+I explore, question, analyze, feel and create from who I'm becoming, with what I have. ❤️